humlang/huml/test/integration/README.md

 HOWTO
 =====

+The simplest way to run the integration tests is by executing the `run_all.sh` script in this directory.

-In integration expects the path to the hx-lang binary as environment variable.
+For more fine grained control, the tests expect the path to the hx-lang binary as environment variable.
-Also, it expects the path the tests.
+Also, they expect the path the tests.
 An example execution (if hx-lang is installed in home dir and the binary in a `build` directory) is:

 ```sh